WenqiJiang/spatial-join-on-FPGA/FPGA_BFS/README.md

 In V2.6, I add a parser before each join PE, such that the PE can still focus on the join by consuming already parsed data.

+For the 1 PE version on binary R-tree, V2.6 consumes 87% of time than V2.4 using a single PE.

 #### Potential further optimization

 * change the workload -> it should join pages of at least hundreds of entries, not using the current workload with just 16 MBRs.